planet-lia/lia-docs/content/tutorials/beginner-tutorial-part-1.md

     // Get the state of the unit
     UnitData unit = stateUpdate.units[0];

-    // If the unit can shoot (weapon is reloaded enough time has passed since
+    // If the unit can shoot (weapon is reloaded and enough time has
-    // the last shot) then tell the engine to shot. if (unit.canShoot) {
+    // passed since he last shot) then tell the engine to shot. if (unit.canShoot) {
       api.shoot(unit.id);
     }